-(6) "Business continuity plan" includes incremental compensation and other costs that are directly related to operations while transitioning to a remote workforce and other costs due to the COVID-19 pandemic.
+(6) "Business continuity plan" includes incremental compensation and other costs that are directly related to transition and hiring of a primarily remote workforce and other costs due to the COVID-19 pandemic.

 (7) "Office closures" represents one-time expenses related to closing facilities.